Description of VIVO

-More than 800 new homes are built near Ben Jonson Road and Harford Street as well as near Shandy Park and White Horse Lane.
+More than 800 new homes were built near Ben Jonson Road and Harford Street as well as near Shandy Park and White Horse Lane.
 Close to the canal and Mile End Park, the area is well served in terms of transport links and local amenities.

-The new VIVO homes are highly insulated and have an air tightness that exceeds current regulations.
+The VIVO homes are highly insulated and have an air tightness that exceeds current regulations.
 Individual homes are provided with mechanical ventilation with heat recovery to provide improved climate control within each dwelling.

 The project incorporates a sustainable strategy providing 10% renewables through the use of central heating plan.
 Throughout low energy light fittings, dual flush WC's and aerating taps all contribute to achieving Code for Sustainable Homes Level 4.
 The completed VIVO will set a new standard of high quality residential, sustainable development in London's East End, bringing a new vibrancy to the area with active street edges, lush landscaped courtyards and improved public realm.